Claverdon: History

 The Manor of Claverdon is recorded in the Domesday Book as part of the lands of the Count of Meulan, Robert of Beaumont who had inherited Meulan through his mother.
 It states; "In Ferncombe Hundred, (Clavendone) Claverdon, Bovi held it; he was a free man.
 3 hides.
 Land for 5 ploughs.
 In lordship 1.
 12 villages with a priest and 14 smallholders have 5 ploughs.
 3 slaves.
 Meadow, 16 acres; woodland, 1 league; when exploited, value 10s.
 The value was 40s; now £4."
 The estate passed to the Earls of Warwick when Robert's brother, Henry, keeper of Warwick Castle since 1068, was created Earl of Warwick soon after 1086 and was granted Robert's Warwickshire lands, supplemented again by those of Thorkell of Arden.
 It was forfeited in 1397 by Thomas de Beauchamp, for treason and granted, to Thomas, Earl of Kent, but restored to the Earl on the accession of Henry IV.

 In 1487 it came to the Crown and passed through various hands, being leased in 1517 for 21 years to Thomas Sherwyn, and its demesnes to Roger Walford.
 In, December 1547, the lordship was granted to John Dudley, Earl of Warwick, after whose execution the manor, in June 1554, was assigned to his widow Joan for life.
 Ambrose Dudley, fourth son of the Duke of Northumberland, was created Earl of Warwick in 1561 and received the Warwick estates, including the manor of Claverdon, which he sold in 1568 to Sir John Spencer, a member of a branch of the Spencer family, from whom Diana Princess of Wales was descended.
 They remained Lord of the Manor until 1716.
-Sir John died on 8 November 1586, having settled the manor on his second son Thomas, who died in 1630 and Claverdon passed, to his greatnephew Sir William Spencer of Yarnton, in Oxfordshire.
+Sir John died on 8 November 1586, having settled the manor on his second son Thomas, who died in 1630 and Claverdon passed, to his great-nephew Sir William Spencer of Yarnton, in Oxfordshire.

 Sir William Spencer in 1635 married Constance daughter of Sir Thomas Lucy and Alice Lucy (née Spencer) of Charlecote Park, and dying in 1647 was succeeded by his son Sir Thomas Spencer, MP.
 Sir Thomas died on 6 March 1685 at the age of 46 years without surviving male issue, his widow Jane survived till 20 April 1712 as lady of the manor, but after her death the manor was sold about the year 1716 by the four surviving daughters, to Andrew Archer of Tanworth.
 Upon the death of Andrew Archer in 1741 the larger portion of his estate including the manor of Claverdon and the chief farms therein known as Park, Lodge, Breach, Gannaway, and the Reddings descended to his eldest son Thomas, created first Baron Archer of Umberslade in 1747.